elkindnet/codedesign-small-business/README.md

 ## Bugs and Issues

 Have a bug or an issue with this template?
-[Open a new issue](https://github.com/elkindnet/codedesign-small-business/issues) here on GitHub or leave a comment on the [template overview page at Code/Design](http://codedesign.elkind.net/blog/small-business-html-bootstrap/).
+[Open a new issue](https://github.com/elkindnet/codedesign-small-business/issues) here on GitHub or leave a comment on the [template overview page at ForBetterWeb](http://forbetterweb.com/blog/small-business-html-bootstrap/).

 ## Creator

-Code/Design was created by and is maintained by **Jeny Elkind**, [elkind.net](http://elkind.net/).
+ForBetterWeb was created by and is maintained by **Jeny Elkind**, [elkind.net](http://elkind.net/).

 * https://github.com/jenyelkind
 * https://elkind.net
 * https://www.facebook.com/jenyelkind

-Code/Design is based on the [Bootstrap](http://getbootstrap.com/) framework created by [Mark Otto](https://twitter.com/mdo) and [Jacob Thorton](https://twitter.com/fat).
+ForBetterWeb is based on the [Bootstrap](http://getbootstrap.com/) framework created by [Mark Otto](https://twitter.com/mdo) and [Jacob Thorton](https://twitter.com/fat).

 ## Copyright and License